STAFF

 Brandon Cain

-Brandon Cain is the Manager of Communications, Marketing and Special Events for Beat the Streets New York.
-Prior to BTSNY, Cain served as an independent correspondent for NHL.com, covering the Chicago Blackhawks.
+Brandon Cain is the Director of Communications, Marketing and Special Events for Beat the Streets.
+Prior to BTS, Cain served as an independent correspondent for NHL.com, covering the Chicago Blackhawks.
 He has also served as a sports and news copy editor at newspaper publications in Illinois, Texas and Wyoming.
 Originally from Illinois, Cain is a Quincy University alumnus.